icy/docker/phantomjs/README.md

 Now you are ready to connect to `:1234` on the host machine for testing.

+By default, `debug` mode is disabled.
+You may need that:

+    $ docker run -e PHANTOMJS_DEBUG=true -p 1234:8190 -d phantomjs

 If you add new fonts to `/usr/share/fonts/`, remember to restart the container, because a `fc-cache` command needs to be executed.